 This easy garbanzo bean soup is inspired by the classic Italian chickpea soup called pasta e ceci.
-It’s a hearty one pot vegetarian soup for fall or winter.
+It’s a hearty one pot vegetarian soup.

 About garbanzo beans

 Chickpeas and garbanzo beans are the exact same thing.
 The term “chickpea” comes from the French “pois chiches” and from the Latin “cicer.”
 Garbanzo, on the other hand, supposedly comes from Spanish via the Basque “garbantzu,” a combination of “garau” (“seed”) and “antzu” (“dry”).